Panchami28/Wine-quality-prediction/README.md

 ```
 ### Loading the dataset
 Dataset is then loaded into the notebook and converted to a dataframe
 ```markdown
 df=pd.read_csv('datasets_4458_8204_winequality-red.csv')
 ```

 ### Gaining information about the dataset
-Reading the data and gaining information
+Reading the data, gaining information and thereby having a clear understanding of the data
 ```markdown
 df.head()
 print("Rows, columns: " + str(df.shape))